Story 63: Buen Camino: One beginner’s guide to the Camino de Santiago

 Story 64: Shoji

 Shoji screens are made of translucent Japanese paper panels that lightly separate spaces.
 The screens form a thin divide between the outside and the inside world, yet intimately connect the spaces by transmitting light and shadow, sound and air.
-Shoji also means Life-Death.
+And, just as the glow of a candle, , and the smell of the rain is felt through the translucent Shoji screen, so death flickers its shadowed light onto life.

-This story is about how magicians loosen our grip on how we see the world, and about endings.
+This story is about how magicians loosen our grip on how we perceive the world, and about endings.